 The kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
 In other words, eliminate toxic substances such as urea and creatinine that the body no longer needs.

-Regulate the balance between sodium and water in the body and control the attentiveness of many other debris such as potassium, calcium supplement, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
+Regulate the balance between sodium and water in the body and control the attention of many other debris such as potassium, calcium supplements, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
 The kidneys also remove the acidic that are formed from the decomposition of the nutrients in this way control the acidity of the body.

 Kidney Stones Vs Gallstones

 Now maybe you have no signs of kidney damage now.
 And your blood tests are ok.
 Do you want to wait for your kidneys to damage to do something about it?
 I don’t think so!
 Some things you are do are, Eat a large green salad at least twice per day.
 Eat fruits that are low glycemic.
 Which means they don’t turn in to sugar really fast.
 Low glycemic fruits include apples and pears.

 Many doctors will tell their patients to maintain their sugar levels between 120 and 130.
 Especially if they are using insulin.
 This is incorrect.
 If your sugar levels are over 110 mg/dl your kidneys will damage.
 And you will suffer the complications of diabetes.

 The problem is circular, high blood pressure damages the kidneys and damage to the kidneys can contribute to high blood pressure.
 Beating kidney disease, In the early stages of the disease there are usually no symptoms.
 But as things get worse, changes in bathroom habits, having to go more or less often, can signal a problem.
 You may also feel tired, have muscle cramps, lose your appetite, and have swollen hands or feet and dry, itchy skin.